 This is part of the risk of joining a CSA.
 You are investing in Mother Nature’s cooperation and in our expertise as farmers.
 There is no refund if there is a crop failure.
 Normally, though, conditions conspire for a bountiful harvest.

-By sponsoring a share you are contributing to a fund that pays for lower income families to participate in the Clark Farm CSA program.
-Donations do not have to be large to help a family in need have access to nutritious, organic foods.
+By sponsoring a share you are contributing to a fund that supports lower income families to participate in the Clark Farm CSA.
+Donations do not have to be large to help a family to have access to nutritious, organic food grown locally.

 What is Work For Share?